 The defining ingredient here is the red bell pepper.
 Pepper always pairs nicely with tequila, and red peppers are sweeter and not as spicy as others.
 Muddling a few pieces in a mixing glass is all you need to setup a wonderful backdrop for the other ingredients.
 Reposado tequila has been aged and this mellows the bite of the tequila while building other flavors to appreciate.
 Lime juice is balanced here by agave nectar rather than triple sec.
 Blue agave is the same plant used to make tequila, so using this sweetener is a natural combination.
 Finally, the addition of sparkling water is definitely a Daisy component adding a bit of zing that became lost on the Margarita over the years.

-As far as flavor goes, I really love this drink.
-I am not always excited about tequila in general, but this is one cocktail worth repeating.
-It's a refreshing alternative to the Margarita, and it's easy to make.
-Red pepper works surprisingly well in a sweet and sour formula, and the flavor isn't overpowering.
-When you break it down like this, it's just a different take on a familiar classic.
-That said, I don't see why you couldn't use a silver tequila to make this.
+As far as flavor goes, we really love this drink.
+We are not always excited about tequila in general, but this is one cocktail worth repeating.
+It’s a refreshing alternative to the Margarita, and it’s easy to make.
+Red pepper works surprisingly well in a sweet and sour formula, and the flavor isn’t overpowering.
+When you break it down like this, it’s just a different take on a familiar classic.
+That said, we don’t see why you couldn’t use a silver tequila to make this.
 And if you feel really adventurous, why not explore adding a bit of salt and some spicy bitters to make a fiery version.
-Actually, a homemade hot pepper-infused tequila could take it even further, but you don't have to go the spicy route at all—it's not what the drink sets out to do—but the option is there.
-It's a thirst-quenching alternative that tastes great as it is, has flexible options if you want that, and leaves you with a garnish to nibble while you prepare another.
-That's hard to beat any day of the year.
+Actually, a homemade hot pepper-infused tequila could take it even further, but you don’t have to go the spicy route at all—it’s not what the drink sets out to do—but the option is there.
+It’s a thirst-quenching alternative that tastes great as it is, has flexible options if you want that, and leaves you with a garnish to nibble while you prepare another.
+That’s hard to beat any day of the year.

 Very nice one — I’ll have to try this.
 One question: why a red bell versus a “latin” pepper?
 Too over-powering?